jkaye2012/cppinecone/docs/quickstart.md

 }
 ```

-Most Cppinecone operations are just this simple: create a client once somewhere within your application, then
+Most Cppinecone operations are as simple as this: create a client once somewhere within your application, then
 run all future operations using the single client instance.
 Multiple client instances are required only
-when access to multiple environments or multiple API keys are necessary.
+for concurrent requests, or when access to multiple environments/API keys are necessary.

 The synchronous client is **not** thread-safe; if multiple threads require Pinecone access, either create a client per
-thread or ensure that the client is protected by a [mutex]().
-Once the asynchronous client is released, this restriction
+thread or ensure that the client is protected by a [mutex](https://en.cppreference.com/w/cpp/thread/mutex).
-will be lifted.
+Once the asynchronous client is released, this restriction will be lifted.

-Same as the client construction, all API operations by default return a [result](). `result` models the possibility
+Same as the client construction, all API operations by default return a [result](/doxygen/html/structpinecone_1_1util_1_1result.html). `result` models the possibility
 of failure; as all API operations require network access, they are all fallible. `result` is implicitly
 `nodiscard`, meaning that your compiler will warn you if you accidentally forget to ensure that an operation
 was successful.